 Note: Sensor needs to be I2C sensor, meaning it has to have SCL and SDA pins!

-I have made test-units with BMP180, BMP280, BME280 and MS5611.
+I have made test-units with BMP180, BMP280, BME280, MS5611 and LPS331AP.
 The MS5611 was by far the best, I strongly suggest you take that!
 It is the most stable of all sensors I tried, will function brilliantly in vario!
-LPS331AP is supposed to replace MS5611 with better accuracy but I have not tested that.

 - Automatic detection of BMP280/BME280 correct I2C-address

 - Calculates zero when powered, does not bother about sea-level etc.

 - Measures temperature in celsius or fahrenheit

 - Variometer outputs vertical speed in m/s or ft/s

 - Measures airpressure in hPa or inHG